 In order to maximize your accrual of airline frequent flier miles (which can be redeemed for pretty cool trips), you’ll want to answer this question about your travel over the next calendar year.
 Will I travel over 25,000 miles in one calendar year?

 - If yes (advanced traveler): aim for American Airlines elite status!!!
 Not only will all of your frequent flier miles be concentrated in one location, but you’ll be eligible for free cabin upgrades on domestic flights, accrue miles faster, get free upgrades to preferred seating, and get free checked bags.
-Delta and United have similar perks, but their elite programs have additional minimum spend requirements ($3,000) which are only feasible to meet if you’re rich or fly for business.
+Delta and United have similar perks, but their elite programs have additional minimum spend requirements ($3,000) which are only feasible to meet if you fly A LOT or travel for business.

 - If no (basic traveler): you may be less concerned about achieving elite status (which requires 25,000 elite miles) and more concerned about flying the cheapest fare between two cities.
 This shouldn’t stop you from collecting redeemable miles.
 Shopping portals and dining programs should allow you to earn at least 5,000 miles per year.
 I earned 12,000 American miles in less than one year by strategically timing my online purchases to maximize bonuses offered through the shopping portal.